hgnichols/auto-track-web/README.md

 - **Maintenance Timeline:** Combined view of upcoming (due-soon / overdue) services and completed work.
 - **Manufacturer Schedules:** Pull OEM-recommended maintenance intervals per year/make/model when available, falling back to sensible defaults.
 - **Service Logging:** Log routine maintenance with mileage, cost, and notes; schedules update automatically.
+- **Odometer Updates:** Adjust your current mileage whenever you like; reminders prompt you if the reading gets stale.
 - **Smart Reminders:** Default intervals for oil change, tire rotation, and brake inspection drive the dashboard alerts.

 The experience is designed for mobile screens, uses a single-device anonymous session (no sign-in), and keeps the navigation focused on three screens: Dashboard, Timeline, and Add Service.